RatherRude/Elite-Dangerous-AI-Integration/docs/05_first_steps.md

 ## Upgrading the AI

 You will automatically receive a notification when a new version of the AI is available during the launch of the application.
-After downloading the new version, you can extract the files into a new folder and run the new version.
-To keep you configuration settings, you can copy the `config.json` file from the old folder to the new folder.
-To keep your previous conversations, you can copy the `covas.db` file from the old foldere to the new folder.
+After downloading the new version, run the MSI installer.
+The one-click installer updates your existing installation; your configuration and conversations are migrated automatically.